-- objectives Upon complection of this course, students will be familiar with the main theoretical normative debates around global justice; will be aware of the broad empirical context within which such questions arise and be able to integrate philosophical questions with some salient empirical concerns; will be familiar with normative debates around migration, global health and international economic justice and able to integrate such applied issues with the more theoretical normative questions explored in the first half. - contents The aim of this course is to familiarise Bachelor students with some of the theoretical and practical questions around global justice.
+Upon complection of this course, students will be familiar with the main theoretical normative debates around global justice; will be aware of the broad empirical context within which such questions arise and be able to integrate philosophical questions with some salient empirical concerns; will be familiar with normative debates around migration, global health and international economic justice and able to integrate such applied issues with the more theoretical normative questions explored in the first half.

+The aim of this course is to familiarise Bachelor students with some of the theoretical and practical questions around global justice.
 While the focus will be philosophical, the approach towards these questions integrates elements from Philosophy, Politics, Economics (PPE).
 In the first half, we will address some fundamental normative questions around global justice, such as What are our duties towards the global poor?
 Is nationalism defensible in a globalized world?
 Does distributive justice apply across borders?
 By invoking empirical questions and ideas from social science, we will then apply those theoretical debates to issues such as global health, migration, and economic justice.
 While the course takes an integrated PPE perspective, a formal PPE background is not required to participate.

-• • • •

 coördinator dr A.T.
-Schmidt

-lecturer dr A.T.
-Schmidt
+Schmidt dr A.T.
+Schmidt lecturer

-programme Ba Philosophy, Bachelor Exchange Courses
+Ba Philosophy, Bachelor Exchange Courses programme

-phase Bachelor

-period Semester II a

-credits 5 EC

-literature • Readings will be distributed in due course.
+literature Readings will be distributed in due course.

-language English

-format Lecture
+language English format Lecture

 A mix of lecturing and seminar-style discussions.